Taritsyn/JavaScriptEngineSwitcher/src/JavaScriptEngineSwitcher.V8/readme.txt

    =============
    RELEASE NOTES
    =============
    Fixed a error #102 “Resources should conform to correct ICU standard for naming”.
+Special thanks to Tim Heuer.

    =============
    DOCUMENTATION